 The final results are images of the brain containing colored patches which correlate to the areas activated during the task performed by the subjects (left image below).
 These images, called activation maps, are in 3 dimensions (x for the left/right , y for the anterior/posterior, and Z for the superior/inferior dimension) or in some cases in 4 dimensions if the time is equally considered.

 Researchers look at activity on a scan in voxels — or volume pixels, the smallest distinguishable box-shaped part of a three-dimensional image.
 The activity in a voxel is defined as how closely the time-course of the signal from that voxel matches the expected time-course.
 Voxels whose signal corresponds tightly are given a high activation score, voxels showing no correlation have a low score and voxels showing the opposite (deactivation) are given a negative score.

-All fMRI projects belonging to Brain and Language Institute (BLRI) are conducted in the fMRI Center of Marseille (Timone Hospital, France, see image on the top of the page, Copyright©2016.
+All fMRI projects belonging to Institute of Language, Communication and the Braib (ILCB) are conducted in the fMRI Center of Marseille (Timone Hospital, France, see image on the top of the page, Copyright©2016.
 Jean-Luc Anton).